Day & Night (2010 film)

 Day & Night is a 2010 American animated short film written and directed by Teddy Newton and produced by Pixar.
-It was shown in theaters before Toy Story 3. and has been released to purchase on iTunes in the United States.
+It was shown in theaters before Toy Story 3, and has been released to purchase on iTunes in the United States.
 Unlike most other Pixar shorts, the animation style combines 2D and 3D elements, and Up production designer Don Shank says it is "unlike anything Pixar has produced before".

 Plot

 Day & Night follows two characters, Day and Night.
 Inside Day is a day scene with a sun in the center, and inside Night is a night scene with a moon in the center.
 Whatever goes on inside of Day or Night expresses normal events that typically occur within a day or night, respectively, and these events often correspond with actions or emotions that Day or Night express or receive.
 For example, when Day is happy he will have a rainbow inside him, and when Night is happy he will have fireworks inside him.

-Day and Night meet and at first, they are uneasy about each other.
+At first, Day and Night meet and are uneasy about each other.
 They are dismissive of each other because each perceives the other as being different, and their prejudices result in a physical altercation between the two.
 However, as the characters discover the many fascinating events that occur in each other such as pool parties or late night drive-in movies, they learn to appreciate them and learn to like one another and enjoy the differences of the respective times they represent.
 At the end of the film, the Sun descends in Day and rises in Night, so that when the Sun is at the same height above the horizon in each, both characters appear to be identical.
 As the Sun continues its course, Day becomes Night, and Night becomes Day.